ilikerobots/sqflite_migration_plan/README.md

 ## Capturing Results

 Information obtained during the course of migration can be captured by custom Operations.
 These can be recorded externally (e.g. a log file, json files) or assigned to a field of the operation.
 The field can subsequently be accessed after migration.
-An [example of capturing results](./example/lib/src/capture_result_migration.dart) is in the [example app](./example).
+An [example of capturing results](https://github.com/ilikerobots/sqflite_migration_plan/tree/main/example/lib/src/capture_result_migration.dart) is in the [example app](https://github.com/ilikerobots/sqflite_migration_plan/tree/main/example).

-## Todo
+## Future enhancements

 I would like to include a library of Migrations and Operations for common tasks such as adding columns, renaming columns/tables,